 The work is carried out through six work packages (WPs):

-o WP1 has the purpose of engaging stakeholders in the project, understanding the capacity of the governance system to support migration in the context of other adaptation, and leaving a policy and practical legacy from the research.
+o WP1 had the purpose of engaging stakeholders in the project, understanding the capacity of the governance system to support migration in the context of other adaptation, and leaving a policy and practical legacy from the research.

 o WP2 examined the vulnerability, environmental stressors and hazards of a range of climate change and biophysically driven scenarios across the four study deltas.

-o WP3 is assessing migration as an adaptation in deltaic environments with a changing climate.
+o WP3 is assessed migration as an adaptation in deltaic environments with a changing climate.

 o WP4's purpose was to provide a tool that allows policy makers to see how different climate scenarios affect the economic options in the delta and how these in turn affect vulnerability and sustainability in the region.

 o WP5 is developed methods to assess adaptation choices in deltas with a strong focus on migration.
-It will integrate the results of WP2, WP3 and WP4.
+It integrate-d the results of WP2, WP3 and WP4.

-o WP6 identifies and evaluates the scope, types, and sustainability of adaptation options (including migration) occurring in deltas.
+o WP6 identified and evaluated the scope, types, and sustainability of adaptation options (including migration) occurring in deltas.